ARMmbed/mbed-os-5-docs/docs/porting/target/spi.md

 A target must also define these elements:

 - `#define SPI_COUNT (xxxxxU)`.
   The number of SPI peripheral available on the device.
+A good place for that macro is `PeripheralNames.h` next to the `SPIName` enumeration.

 #### Notes